-On September 1, 2021, Interra made the decision not to renew claims and submit annual fees to maintain the claims, so the project was dropped and Interra no longer has ownership of the claims.
+On September 1, 2021, Interra made the decision not to renew claims and submit annual fees to maintain the claims, so the project was discontinued and Interra no longer has ownership of the claims.
 There were no assets or equipment, nor liabilities associated with the project.
 As a result, the Company expensed all costs incurred on the property as an impairment of exploration and evaluation assets of \$317,596.
+The Company discontinued reporting on this project as of Q2 2022.